Skip to main content

 • ¶344.1c: clergy who have been commissioned as missionaries and are serving through the General Board of Global Ministries.

 • ¶344.1d: clergy in any other type of extension ministry.
-These appointments, which are considered “a true extension of the Christian ministry of the church,” must be approved by both the Cabinet and the Board of Ordained Ministry.
+These appointments, what are considered to “extend the work of the Church into the world,” must be approved by both the Cabinet and the Board of Ordained Ministry.

 Extension Ministers must establish a charge conference relationship with a local UMC, and must submit an annual report to the Board and to their charge conference.